 Doner Kebab is probably one of the under-priced and the perfect snack you can ask for!
 It is originally from Turkey but is mostly found all over the world, mainly in the Middle East, Europe, Australia, and North America.
 This dish can be eaten with pita or rice.
 It’s seasoned with the meat of your choice (chicken, beef or lamb), is cooked slowly, and is served with fries and toppings such as pickles, beetroot, lettuce, and other fresh salads.
 It costs only about $1-$4 (varies by country).

 Chimney Cake (kürtőskalács)

-Kurtoskalacs is the most popular Hungarian dessert and is mostly found in Hungarian speaking areas in Romania and few other Eastern European countries.
+Kurtoskalacs is the most popular Hungarian dessert and is mostly found in Hungarian speaking areas in Romania and a few other Eastern European countries.
 It’s a spiral-shaped cake, rolled with sweet coatings and eaten hot.
-Sugar, chocolate, vanilla, cinnamon are few of the toppings used.
+Sugar, chocolate, vanilla, and cinnamon are a few of the toppings used.
 This dessert is an absolute treat for your day and costs only about $1-3$ (varies by country).

 Taco is Mexican food and is found almost anywhere across the world.
 But the traditional taco from Mexico tastes different from the westernised version of a taco.
-It is a tortilla wrap made from corn or wheat-based and filled with meat or veggies, fish and topped with salsa, onions, cilantro and avocado.
+It is a tortilla wrap made from corn or wheat-based and filled with meat or veggies, and fish and topped with salsa, onions, cilantro, and avocado.
 It’s one of the most filling and cheapest food in the world, costing only about $1- 3$ (varies by country).

 Learn more about Health related topics here.